 Balancing Impact and Profit: Innovative Business Models for Social Entrepreneurs

 Social entrepreneurship is often associated with a "do good" mentality.
 However, the reality of running a successful social enterprise involves balancing both financial sustainability and social impact.
 In this article, we dive deep into various innovative business models social entrepreneurs utilise and highlight real-life examples of successful ventures that have balanced impact and profit.
-Please express your interest in our upcoming course on social entrepreneurship to be the first to learn about it!

 Understanding the balance between impact and profit